core-wg/resource-directory/draft-ietf-core-resource-directory.md

 	  <t hangText="Resource Directory"><vspace />
 		An web entity that stores information about web resources and  implements the REST interfaces defined in this specification for registration and lookup of those resources.</t>
 	  <t hangText="Domain"><vspace />
-		In the context of a Resource Directory, a domain is a logical grouping of end-points.
-All end-point within a domain MUST be unique.
+		In the context of a Resource Directory, a domain is a logical grouping of endpoints.
+All endpoint within a domain MUST be unique.
 This specification assumes that the list of domains supported by an RD is pre-configured by that RD.</t>
-	  <t hangText="End-point"><vspace />
+	  <t hangText="endpoint"><vspace />
-		An end-point (EP) is a term used to describe a web server or client in  <xref target="I-D.ietf-core-coap"/>.
-In the context of this specificaiton an end-point is used to describe a web server that registers resources to the Resource Directory.
-An end-point is identified by its end-point name, which is included during registration, and MUST be unique within the associated domain of the registration.</t>
+		An endpoint (EP) is a term used to describe a web server or client in  <xref target="I-D.ietf-core-coap"/>.
+In the context of this specificaiton an endpoint is used to describe a web server that registers resources to the Resource Directory.
+An endpoint is identified by its endpoint name, which is included during registration, and MUST be unique within the associated domain of the registration.</t>
 	</list>
 	</t>